RetryR1v2/mms-lumberjack/README.md

 - 1.1.0 Initial Release Version
 - 1.1.1 Added Second Item
 - 1.1.2 Added Town Restriction. ( Can Set any Distance per Town )
+- Fixed Multiplier Bug where you can get Half Items

 # installation